Sequoia High School (Redwood City, California): History

 Remnants of the site's earlier owners, from over 115 years ago, are still visible on campus today, including an original set of concrete benches and walls on the eastern expanse of the school, built prior to 1905.
 The gazebo in the Japanese Tea Garden has been recently renovated, but remains in an identical location to a similar structure placed in the "rock garden" (today, the Tea Garden) in 1905.

 The school was added to the National Register of Historic Places as a historic district in 1995, under its former name Sequoia Union High School.
+The campus is home to 128 classrooms, three gyms, a dance studio, a pool, a combined library–media center, and a woodshop.

 On September 13, 2007, Governor Arnold Schwarzenegger visited Sequoia High School to sign bill SB 35, which prohibits persons who are under the age of 18 years from using a wireless telephone or other mobile service device while operating a motor vehicle.

 On September 12, 2012, U.S. Secretary of Education Arne Duncan began a back-to-school tour on Sequoia's campus, praising the school as an example of a "model school" for its commitment to student success and Title I Academic Achievement award.
 Among other panelists at the discussion was Salman Khan, founder of Khan Academy.